napi-rs/website/docs/concepts/external.md

 ---
 title: 'External'
-description: External Object holds the native value with a JavaScript Object.
+description: External Object holds the native value in a JavaScript Object.
 ---

 [`External`](https://nodejs.org/api/n-api.html#napi_create_external) is very similar to [`Object Wrap`](https://nodejs.org/api/n-api.html#object-wrap), which is used in [Class](./class) under the hood.

-The `Object Wrap` is attach a Native value to a existed JavaScript Object, and you can get a notify when the attached JavaScript Object is recycled by GC.
-The `External` is create an empty blank JavaScript Object which hold the native value under the hood.
-The only way it works is to pass back to the Rust:
+`Object Wrap` attaches a native value to a JavaScript Object and can notify you when the attached JavaScript Object is recycled by GC. `External` creates an empty, blank JavaScript Object which holds the native value under the hood.
+It only works by passing the object back to Rust:

 ```rust title=lib.rs
 use napi::bindgen_prelude::*;